FREQUENTLY ASKED QUESTIONS:

 #3: What is the Real ID program?
 Does Oregon participate in the REAL ID program?
 When is the real ID program effective in Oregon??

 A: The Real ID program is a federally mandated system of identification of individuals who want to fly or be allowed access to federal buildings.
-Oregon will begin issuing Real ID cards in July 2020.
-Effective October 1, 2020 you will have to have a Real ID card or a Passport to be able to go on a Flight.
+Effective May 3, 2023 you will have to have a Real ID card or a Passport to be able to go on a Flight.
 For more information on Real ID access the following links: https://www.oregon.gov/ODOT/DMV/Pages/Real_ID.aspx or https://www.oregon.gov/ODOT/Forms/DMV/7476.pdf

 #4: Which guardian applicants are most qualified?